TamerMomtaz/Rise-of-RootRise/index.md

 - MENA startup ecosystem

 **Claude's assumption:** RootRise helps **tech startups** raise VC funding (Series A).

-### Reality Check
-When Tee showed screenshots of the actual RootRise platform, Claude saw:
-- SME transformation consulting
-- Export readiness modules
-- Manufacturing & production focus
-- Food safety standards (HACCP, ISO 22000)
-- Module IV focused on donor/impact investor capital (not VC)

-**Confusion:** Why does the assessment look like startup VC prep but the platform is for manufacturing SMEs?

 ### The "Aha!"
 Moment
 Tee explained: **"We RootRise offer this solution, I tried the solution on RootRise as a dogfooding to judge how good our solution is"**